pdebruic/stripe-smalltalk/README.md

 Tests
 --------------------
-The tests require you to use your secret test API keys for them to run successfully.
+The tests  that rely on your secret *test* API keys to run successfully.
+Be sure to check that you are using the *test* keys rather than the *live* keys.
+Using the live keys should just result in all the tests failing but I'm not sure as I have not tried it yet.

 Follow the basic instructions above then

 1. Load the 'Stripe-Tests' package from your local copy of this git repository: